cvxgrp/cvxpygen/doc/source/index.md

 An in-depth overview of **CVXPYgen** can be found in our [slides and manuscript](https://web.stanford.edu/~boyd/papers/cvxpygen.html).

-Parser-solvers canonicalize each time the problem is solved.
-Parser-solvers compile a problem instance into a canonicalized problem instance, then solve it.
+&rarr; Parser-solvers compile a problem instance into a canonicalized problem instance, then solve it.

+&rarr; Parser-solvers canonicalize *each time* the problem is solved.

 *Almost all DSLs are parser-solvers!*